Volume of business remains low on cotton market

 Petroleum Division informed the CCoE that recently the ECC has approved recovery of RLNG diversion cost, which is now with OGRA for implementation, expecting that with the implementation of approved mechanism, the recovery of accumulated amount/diversion cost will commence.

-He told that rate of cotton in Sindh was in between Rs 8800 to Rs 9300 per maund.
-The rate of cotton in Punjab is in between Rs 8800 to Rs 9700.
-He also told that Phutti of Sindh was sold in between Rs 3500 to Rs 4500 per 40 Kg.
-The rate of Phutti in Punjab is in between Rs 3600 to Rs 5000 per 40 Kg.
+He told that rate of cotton in Sindh was in between Rs 8600 to Rs 9500 per maund.
+The rate of cotton in Punjab is in between Rs 8800 to Rs 9600 per maund.
+He also told that Phutti of Sindh was sold in between Rs 3200 to Rs 4800 per 40 Kg.
+The rate of Phutti in Punjab is in between Rs 3500 to Rs 5100 per 40 Kg.

-The rate of Banola in Sindh was in between Rs 1650 to Rs 1800 while the price of Banola in Punjab was in between Rs 1700 to Rs 1900.
-The rate of cotton in Balochistan is in between Rs 8600 to Rs 9000 while the rate of Phutti is in between Rs 3800 to Rs 4900.
+The rate of Banola in Sindh was in between Rs 1300 to Rs 1700 while the price of Banola in Punjab was in between Rs 1650 to Rs 2000.
+The rate of cotton in Balochistan is in between Rs 8600 to Rs 9200 while the rate of Phutti is in between Rs 4200 to Rs 5000.
 The Spot Rate remained unchanged at Rs 9450 per maund.
-The Polyester Fiber was available at Rs 158 per Kg.
+The Polyester Fiber rate was increased by Rs 2 per kg and was available at Rs 162 per Kg.

 Copyright Business Recorder, 2020